MrSnowNB/MemoryStages/docs/SWARM_LOCKIN_FINAL.md

 Initialize or stub a MemoryAdapter with is_ready() → True when VECTOR_ENABLED=true

-If FAISS isn’t fully implemented, create a stub adapter that returns ready=True and empty results
+If FAISS isn't fully implemented, create a stub adapter that returns ready=True and empty results

 Ensure /chat/health sets memory_adapter_enabled=true iff adapter is ready